My reflective practice

 I was stuck in the ‘Introspection’ mode (Finlay, 2008, p.6) I was essentially carrying out a dialogue with myself in an attempt to rationalise away my flaws.
 With no one to challenge my assumptions I was simply stagnating.

 They were carried out with a FIXED MINDSET.
 As an experienced teacher, stuck in a fixed mindset, I suffered from ‘professional arrogance’ and did not feel that it was necessary to carry out individual reflections.
-I knew pretty much all there was to know already.
-Consequently I did not value the reflection process.
+I felt that I knew pretty much all there was to know already and consequently I did not value the reflection process.
 It was something I was forced to do and as Boud, Keogh, & Walker (1985) observe ‘forced reflection does not work and creates a negative response’.

 Reflection must be critical This is the central theme of Finlays’s article.
 According to Larrivve (2000), ‘Unless teachers develop the practice of critical reflection, they stay trapped in unexamined judgments, interpretations, assumptions, and expectations.’ (p.293) I was trapped here for 20 years.
 In future I will question assumptions; develop a social rather than individual focus and pay attention to the analysis of power relations and ideas concerning the pursuit of emancipation (Reynolds, 1998).